etablegr/order-demo/README.md

 ## Running `sendorder`

 1. Make and deploy an Database instance, then initialize the `websocket_connections` table using `database.sql`.
-2. Deploy lambdas as senn above.
+2. Deploy lambdas as seen bellow.
 3. Initialize a websocket api.
 4. Copy `.env.dist` into `.env`.
 5. Fill `.env` with the appropriate values.